 You only want to test one thing at a time.
 So if you’re testing your business name, test your business name only.
 Leave the logo design, tagline, and any other considerations for later tests.

 Double-barreled questions with authors

-Authors often make the mistake of asking double-barreled questions by testing their titles and subtitles together.
+Authors often make the mistake of asking double-barreled questions by testing their book titles and subtitles together.